 There are plenty of other things to do in Krems.
 You can seek out the Pulverturm – the Gun Powder Tower on Pulverturmgasse number 8, and its nearby friend, the Mandl Ohne Kopf – the Man without a Head.

-The Man without a Head is an aged-looking sculpture said to be not a sculpture at all, but a real Swedish officer from the Thirty Years War, a terrible time when Krems was besieged and its citizens persecuted.
+The Man without a Head is an aged-looking sculpture said to be not a sculpture at all, but a real Swedish officer from the Thirty Years War, a terrible time when Krems was besieged and its citizens persecuted by the invading Swedes.
 After the officer callously shot an image of the Holy Virgin he immediately turned to stone.

 I don’t know where his head went, but in the spirit of historical accuracy, I’d like to point out he’s missing half a leg, too.